 Caracal movement on the Cape Peninsula with Laurel Serieys and the Urban Caracal Project

-Prevalence of non-consumptive effects of predation with Scott Peacor et al.
+Evaluation of of non-consumptive effects of predation in the field with Scott Peacor et al.

-Human influences on global scavenger diversity with Esther Sebastián-González et al.
+Human influences on global scavenger diversity and network structure with Esther Sebastián-González et al.

 Mechanisms and patterns of ungulate migration change with Wenjing Xu et al.